Nlin12/InPFall23/_posts/2023-11-27-Week12-UX-Phase-V.md

 ### Introduction

-After conducting research on the users using fly-on0the-wall observation and contextual inquiry, and running a preliminary analysis on the findings, I developed some initial ideas for the prototype of my project.
+After conducting research on the users using fly-on-the-wall observation and contextual inquiry, and running a preliminary analysis on the findings, I developed some initial ideas for the prototype of my project.
 For Phase V, I will design a higher fidelity prototype, and develop narratives for the design.

 ### Prototype ideas